Charles, Prince of Commercy

-Charles de Lorraine, Prince de Commercy (11 July 1661 – 15 August 1702), was a French field marshal of the Holy Roman Empire and a military advisor to Prince Eugene of Savoy.
+Charles de Lorraine, Prince de Commercy (11 July 1661 – 15 August 1702), was a field marshal of the Holy Roman Empire and a military advisor to Prince Eugene of Savoy.
 He acquired military prominence after leading imperial troops in the Great Turkish War, in the Nine Years' War, and the War of Spanish Succession.

 Life

-Charles de Lorraine was born 11 July 1661 in Bar-le-Duc, in the Duchy of Lorraine.
+Charles de Lorraine was born 11 July 1661 in Bar-le-Duc, in the Duchy of Bar.
 He belonged to the Elbeuf cadet branch of the ruling dynasty of that duchy, domiciled in France.
 His father was Francois de Lorraine, Comte de Lillebonne, a cavalry commander in the French army.
 His mother was Anne of Lorraine, daughter of Duke Charles IV.
 His paternal grandmother was Catherine Henriette de Bourbon, an illegitimate daughter of Henry IV of France.

 Commercy was never married and had no children.
 He died during the War of Spanish Succession in the Battle of Luzzara.
 He was Duke of Joyeuse but after Charles entered into the service of Leopold I, Holy Roman Emperor, Louis XIV confiscated the duchy and gave it to Charles' younger brother Jean Paul.